Making Meaning in a Pandemic – Special Summer Course

 Reflections on COVID-19 Interdisciplinary Course

-How do we make sense of a global pandemic that has caused millions of deaths around the world?
+How do we make sense of a pandemic that has caused millions of deaths around the world?
 In this special summer course, Canisius faculty, alumni and guest presenters will explore the many ways humankind has responded to disease-related crises throughout history.

 What: A collaborative learning opportunity to better understand challenges related to the COVID-19 pandemic—and how we can respond with knowledge, empathy, faith and resilience.
 The class is fully digital with no live sessions.